marijnh/Eloquent-JavaScript/04_data.md

 {{index "deep comparison (exercise)", [comparison, deep], "deep comparison", "== operator"}}

-The `==` operator compares objects by identity.
-But sometimes you'd prefer to compare the values of their actual properties.
+The `==` operator compares objects by identity, but sometimes you'd prefer to compare the values of their actual properties.

 Write a function `deepEqual` that takes two values and returns true only if they are the same value or are objects with the same properties, where the values of the properties are equal when compared with a recursive call to `deepEqual`.

 {{index null, "=== operator", "typeof operator"}}

-To find out whether values should be compared directly (use the `===` operator for that) or have their properties compared, you can use the `typeof` operator.
+To find out whether values should be compared directly (using the `===` operator for that) or have their properties compared, you can use the `typeof` operator.
 If it produces `"object"` for both values, you should do a deep comparison.
 But you have to take one silly exception into account: because of a historical accident, `typeof null` also produces `"object"`.

 {{index "Object.keys function"}}